The Long Shadow (1961 film)

-The Long Shadow is a 1961 British second feature, a drama film directed by Peter Maxwell and starring John Crawford, Susan Hampshire and Willoughby Goddard.
-It was filmed at Pinewood Studios.
+The Long Shadow is a 1961 British second feature ('B') drama film directed by Peter Maxwell and starring John Crawford, Susan Hampshire and Willoughby Goddard.
+It was written by Manning O'Brine and filmed at Pinewood Studios.

 Plot summary

 In Vienna during the Cold War, the Russians and Americans try to gain control of a boy who can be manipulated for political purposes.
 An American newspaper journalist attempts to save the Hungarian child and a Swedish nurse from certain death.